Oakmead Herbarium: floral postcards

 Claytonia (Miners' lettuce) is a common and widespread genus in the family Montiaceae at Jasper Ridge whose seeds have elaiosome appendages.
-When ripe, the seeds are expelled explosively, scattering them far and wide.
+When ripe, the seeds are expelled explosively, scattering them.
 What role do ants play in supplementing dispersal for this common, well-known plant?

 2019: How many plants grow here?

 The Oakmead Herbarium online listing of native and naturalized plants currently includes 820 vascular plants and 77 bryophytes.
 These totals represent terminal aka minimum level taxa (species, subspecies, varieties) in the Jepson eFlora.
 The vascular plant total is somewhat over 10% of the taxa treated for California by the Jepson eFlora when adjusted for differing treatment of some hybrids and non-natives.1 Native taxa are currently 70% of the vascular flora.
 The Herbarium has 6,000+ voucher sheets of all bryophytes and 900+ vascular plants, including garden and agricultural ephemerals -- waifs -- and other adventitious plants not included in the Preserve's "official" flora.
 We track almost 1000 plants in our database including a significant number of under-documented reports.
 The native and naturalized flora referenced above includes taxa -- estimated at 3-4% of total -- known only from historical vouchers or presumed to have disappeared in recent from the Preserve; see the list of species loss and declines All such plants are annotated in the online plant list.
 Finally keep in mind that there are other and perhaps more significant measures of the richness of the Preserve's flora . . . read more